 Be patient.
 It doesn’t matter if it’s waiting for information that’s needed for a feature or release, or an article that’s just about to be published.
 Sometimes it helps just to leave the desk and make a brew for the team, instead of refreshing my emails every few seconds.

-And, speaking of the very useful stuff I learned over the last 12 months, it’s how to use digital analytics and other SEO tools to help me getting new and relevant ideas for clients press activity.
+And, speaking of the very useful stuff I learned over the last 12 months, it’s how to use digital analytics and other SEO tools to help me get new and relevant ideas for clients press activity.

 5. And what do you expect to be learning over the next 12 months?